The Duke of Cambridge has welcomed the inquiry into Princess Diana's BBC interview

 Prince William, Duke of Cambridge will reportedly “not rest” until he sees justice achieved for his late mother, Princess Diana.

-This comes after an investigation was launched into the Princess of Wales’ shocking BBC interview with Martin Bashir in 1995.
+This comes after an investigation was launched into the shocking BBC interview with Martin Bashir in 1995 that led to a number of now infamous Princess Diana quotes.
 An inquiry was launched after the BBC faced criticism over claims made by Diana’s brother Earl Spencer.

 What has Prince William’s uncle said about Princess Diana’s interview?